EMDR Therapy

 When You've Done the Talk Therapy Round

 You've talked it out.
 You understand the origin.
-You can explain it to a friend without crying.
-And the panic still arrives on its own schedule.
-This is one of the most common reasons people come to EMDR — they've made cognitive sense of something the body hasn't yet caught up to.
+You can explain it to a friend without crying … but the panic still arrives on its own schedule.
+This is one of the most common reasons people come to EMDR — they've made intellectual sense of something the body hasn't yet caught up to.

-Trauma doesn't store the way ordinary memory stores.
+Traumatic memories don't store in the brain in the way ordinary memories do.
 It tends to lodge in the nervous system without timestamp, without context, without the bookmark that says this is over.
 The alarm system keeps firing on a 2014 schedule while you're trying to live in 2026.
 EMDR works directly on that.
 Rather than rebuilding the story, it helps the brain finally file the memory in the past, where it belongs — so the smell, the song, the date on the calendar stop sending you back.
 Many people describe it as the memory becoming a thing that happened, rather than a thing that's still happening.
 Not erased.
 Just no longer running the present.

 The World Health Organization recommends only two treatments for PTSD in its 2013 guidelines on conditions related to stress — trauma-focused CBT and EMDR.
 The APA's 2017 Clinical Practice Guideline for PTSD likewise lists EMDR as a recommended treatment, based on multiple randomized controlled trials and meta-analyses.